 Over 70 percent of white students at Central are enrolled in at least one Honors class compared to 47 percent of Black students and 40 percent of Latino students.
 And while 36 percent of white students are enrolled in at least one AP class, only 12 percent of Black students and 10 percent of Latino students are.

 These racial and socioeconomic disparities are not unique to Central but remain a prevalent issue in advanced academics across the nation.
 According to the most recent data from the United States Department of Education, nearly 60 percent of students in gifted and talented programs are white compared to around 50 percent of overall public school enrollment.
-Black students are only 8% of gifted and talented programs despite making up 15% of public school students.
+Only 8% of students in gifted and talented programs are Black, despite making up 15% of public school students.
 Latino students, who comprise 27% of public school enrollment overall, make up 18% of gifted and talented students.

 However, the Register’s analysis of the student demographics of advanced classes in other high schools in the region suggests the disparities in Central’s advanced classes are especially glaring.